 Restaurants owned by Indian and Bangladeshi people in Oman often serve delicious Indian cuisine.
 So, you can find a lot of great curries and Indian classics like dhaal and butter chicken here.

 Alternatively, a lot are “greasy spoon” style spots that sell burgers, sandwiches, and comfort food, as well as the wonderful Omani Karak tea.
 I never got sick, and never had any unpleasant dining experiences.

 Renting a Car in Oman

 Renting a car in Oman is one of the best ways to get around.
-Public transport in Oman leaves a lot to be desired, and organised tours are often extortionately expensive.
+Public transport in Oman leaves a lot to be desired, and organised tours can be expensive.

-Navigation – Omanis don’t use addresses for a lot of locations, but coordinates.
+Omanis don’t use addresses for a lot of locations, but coordinates.
 Here there are no street names.
-I was quite surprised when I was driving to my hotel in Nizwa and the owner just gave me a bunch of codes.
+When you book a hotel, you may find that the owner gives you GPS coordinates instead of directions.